isomerpages/cris-corp/news-and-events/news/_posts/2023-11-14-post-Translating evidence based research data to transform public health at scale.md

 ##### **Strong foundations that drive data-driven research**

-Just like how a building requires a firm foundation to meet safety requirements, clinical research studies also require a strong foundation to ensure the data’s integrity and validity.
+Just like how a building requires a firm foundation to meet safety requirements, clinical research studies also require a strong foundation to ensure data integrity and validity.

-According to both Dr Wong and Dr Guo, important considerations when embarking on a research study include thinking about the study design, selecting the right comparison group of patients, factoring in the study time frame, as well as reviewing if the outcomes from the research study adequately answers the research problem statement.
+&gt; According to both Yoko and Guo Liang, important considerations when embarking on a research study include thinking about the study design, selecting the right comparison group of patients, factoring in the study time frame, as well as reviewing if the outcomes from the research study adequately answers the research problem statement.

-“Researchers will come to us with the research dataset collected from the field work and hope our analysis validates the data and supports their study findings,” said Dr Guo who holds a medical degree with specialisation in preventive medicine and a Master’s degree in Public Health.
+“Researchers will come to us with the research dataset collected from the field work and hope our analysis validates the data and supports their study findings,” said Guo Liang who holds a medical degree with specialisation in preventive medicine and a Master’s degree in Public Health.

 “However, we usually educate our collaborators that different kinds of datasets, such as retrospective versus prospective dataset have different formats and each will produce different research insights,” she explained.